mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext run --target=firefox-android --android-device=<device ID>
 ```

-If you've multiple versions of Firefox installed, you may need to choose a specific version.
-For example:
+If you've installed multiple versions of Firefox on the device, choose one like this:

 ```shell
 web-ext run --target=firefox-android ... --firefox-apk=org.mozilla.firefox
 ```

 The first time you run this command, you may need to grant Android permissions for the APK.
-This is because the command needs read/write access to the device storage, so that Firefox for Android can run on a temporary profile.
-The `web-ext` output guides you in how to grant these permissions.
+This is because the command needs read/write access to the device storage so that Firefox for Android can run on a temporary profile.
+The `web-ext` output guides you on how to grant these permissions.

-The `web-ext` command does not alter any of your existing Firefox for Android preferences or data.
-To see more information about how `web-ext` is interacting with your device, run the command with `--verbose`.
+The `web-ext` command does not alter your Firefox for Android preferences or data.
+To learn more about how `web-ext` interacts with your device, run the command with `--verbose`.

 See the [run command](/documentation/develop/web-ext-command-reference/#web-ext-run) reference to learn more.

+<section id="debug-in-firefox-for-android"></section>

-### Debugging in Firefox for Android
+### Debug in Firefox for Android

-When using `web-ext run` to test an extension on Firefox for Android, you'll notice a message like this in the console output:
+When using `web-ext run` to test an extension on Firefox for Android, you see a message like this in the console output:

 ```shell
 You can connect to this Android device on TCP port 51499
 ```

 This is a remote debugger port that you can [connect to with Firefox's developer tools](https://developer.mozilla.org/docs/Tools/Remote_Debugging/Firefox_for_Android#Connecting).
-In this case, you'd connect to host `localhost` on port `51499`.
+In this case, you connect to host `localhost` on port `51499`.

-See [this guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.
+See [the Debug your extension guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.

+<section id="test-unsigned-extensions"></section>

-### Testing unsigned extensions
+### Test unsigned extensions

-When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension gets installed temporarily until you close Firefox.
+When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension is installed and remains installed until you close Firefox.
 This does not violate any signing restrictions.
-If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you will see an error telling you that the add-on is not signed.
-You will need to use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or use a [development build](https://www.mozilla.org/firefox/developer/) to install unsigned extensions.
+If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you see an error telling you that the add-on is not signed.
+Yo install unsigned extensions, use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/).

+<section id="use-a-custom-profile"></section>

-### Using a custom profile
+### Use a custom profile

-By default, the `run` command will create a temporary Firefox profile.
+By default, the `run` command creates a temporary Firefox profile.
 To run your extension with a specific profile use the `--firefox-profile` option, like this:

 ```shell
 web-ext run --firefox-profile=your-custom-profile
 ```

 This option accepts a string containing the name of your profile or an absolute path to the profile directory.
-This is helpful if you want to manually configure some settings that will always be available to the `run` command.
+This is helpful if you want to configure settings for the `run` command.

+<section id="keep-profile-changes"></section>

-### Keeping profile changes
+### Keep profile changes

 The `run` command does not save any changes made to the custom profile specified by `--firefox-profile`.
-To keep changes, add this option:
+To keep changes, add use the `--keep-profile-changes` option:

 ```shell
 web-ext run --keep-profile-changes --firefox-profile=your-custom-profile